prathiba-stat/Bayesian-qualitative/README.md

 Any text that comes after # on a line is a comment and will not be executed.
 This is used to help you understand the script.

-In plots_left_side.R, plots_right_side.R and Rate ratio-ABAB.R files, #set working directory and remove the hashtag sign from line 2
+In plots_left_side.R, plots_right_side.R and Rate ratio-AB.R files, #set working directory and remove the hashtag sign from line 2

 Open Rate ratio-AB.R and work your way through the file by highlighting each line with your mouse and clicking on "Run" in the browser or ctrl+R

 If you have any questions, please email pnbatley@gmail.com